“Only the rocks live forever, Gray Wolf said.”

 Nearly forty years after the novel was published, seems the same debate is being discussed.
 With the outcomes perhaps less optimistic than during the 1970s…

-In addition to the novel, the Centennial mini-series is perhaps worth watching as well.
-Often filmed on location in northeast Colorado, the scenery adds some richness to the novel itself.
+In addition to the novel, the Centennial mini-series is probably worth watching as well.
+Often filmed on location in northeast Colorado, the scenery adds some richness to the story itself.

 Some filming areas have not changed in the forty years since the filming.
 Others have changed rather remarkably.